Alec Hosie: Early life and wartime cricket

-Hosie was the only son of the British diplomat and China expert Sir Alexander Hosie and his first wife, Florence Lindsay.
+Hosie was the only son of the British diplomat and China expert Alexander Hosie and his first wife, Florence Lindsay.
 He was born in Wenzhou in China, but was educated in England at St Lawrence College, Ramsgate.
 From there, he matriculated to Magdalen College, Oxford.
 At Oxford, he was a triple blue in association football, field hockey, and lawn tennis.
 At Oxford, he made his debut in first-class cricket for Oxford University Cricket Club against Kent at Oxford in 1913.
 He made four further first-class appearances for Oxford in 1913, in addition to playing three matches for Hampshire in the County Championship.
 After graduating from Oxford, Hosie moved to British India.

 During the First World War, he was commissioned into the British Indian Army Reserve as a second lieutenant in March 1917.
 Hosie gained promotion to lieutenant in March 1918.
 A member of the European community in Calcutta, Hosie played first-class cricket in India during the war, playing twice for Bengal Governor's XI against a Maharaja of Cooch-Behar's XI at Calcutta in November 1917 and December 1918, and shortly after the war for Morice Bird's personal team against the Maharaja of Cooch-Behar's XI in January 1919; in the latter match, he scored his maiden first-class century, making 158 runs.